 Police are baffled by a spate of killings where women are found brutally hacked up and with a different body part having been taken from each victim.
 Behind the killings is Egyptian caterer Fuad Ramses who is collecting the body parts to create a sacrifice to the goddess Ishtar.

 Herschell Gordon Lewis made various nudie and teen films throughout the 1960s.
 His other splatter films were Two Thousand Maniacs!
 (1964), Color Me Blood Red (1965), A Taste of Blood (1967), The Gruesome Twosome (1967), Something Weird (1967), The Wizard of Gore (1970), The Gore Gore Girls (1972) and fThe Uh-Oh Show (2009).
 In the early 1970s, Lewis retired from filmmaking.
-He was arrested for performing illegal abortions in the 1970s and then went on to become a direct-marketing millionaire, wrote several books about and lectured on the subject, before sporadically returning to filmmaking in the 00s.
+He was arrested for performing illegal abortions in the 1970s and then went on to become a direct-marketing millionaire, wrote several books about and lectured on the subject, before sporadically returning to filmmaking in the 00s, before his death in 2016.
 Herschell Gordon Lewis: The Godfather of Gore (2010) is a documentary about Lewis.

 There were several attempts to mount a Blood Feast 2 since at least the 1980s.
 The splatter comedy Blood Diner (1987) was originally intended as a sequel but ended up being is mounted as a homage.
 Lewis finally returned to the director’s chair at the age of 76 to make a sequel Blood Feast 2: All U Can Eat (2002).
 Blood Feast (2016) was a remake.